JSK321/mykeebs-react/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-MIT-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

 ## Description
-A react application that is a display of one of my hobbies, custom mechanical keyboards.
-This application has full CRUD functionality.
+A react application that is a display of a hobby, custom mechanical keyboards.
+This application has full CRUD functionality and has PWA support.
 A user is able to register to upload keyboards (keebs) with its custom specifications.

+## React-Application
+View the application at https://mykeebs-react.herokuapp.com

 ## Table of Contents
 - [Installation](#installation)